monty68/uniled/README.md

 UniLED does it's best to identify the exact model through a number of different mechanisms, however if you are having difficulty adding a device, especially where it fails to identify the model.
 Then, first try using the applicable Android/IOS app and ensure the device name is set to match the devices model then attempt adding the device into Home Assistant.
-If it still fails, enable debbuging (see below) in Home Assistant, re-attempt adding the device, then open an issue attaching the debug log output to assist with further invetigation.
+If it still fails, enable debugging (see below) in Home Assistant, re-attempt adding the device, then open an issue attaching the debug log output to assist with further invetigation.

 ## Debugging